Offshore powerboat racing

-Offshore powerboat racing is a type of racing by ocean-going powerboats, typically point-to-point or circuit racing.
+Offshore powerboat racing is a type of racing by ocean-going powerboats, typically point-to-point or circuit racing conducted in open water conditions.

-In most of the world, offshore powerboat racing is led by the Union Internationale Motonautique (UIM) regulated Class 1 and Powerboat P1.
-In the US, offshore powerboat racing is led by the APBA/UIM and consists of races hosted by Powerboat P1 USA.
+Globally, offshore powerboat racing is led by the Union Internationale Motonautique (UIM), which sanctions multiple championship series including Class 1, XCAT World Championship, and various regional competitions.
+In the United States, the sport operates under multiple sanctioning bodies including the American Power Boat Association (APBA), the International Hot Rod Association (IHRA), and the Offshore Powerboat Association (OPA).
+In the United Kingdom, the sport is governed by the British Powerboat Racing Club (BPRC) for traditional events and the United Kingdom Offshore Powerboat Racing Association (UKOPRA) for the national championship.

-The sport is financed by a mixture of private funding and commercial sponsors.
+The sport is financed through a mixture of private funding, commercial sponsorship, and increasingly substantial prize purses, with the IHRA announcing a $2 million purse for its 2026 offshore series.

-History of the sport
+History

+Early Development (1903–1960s)

-In 1903, the Automobile Club of Great Britain and Ireland, and its offshoot, the Marine Motor Association, organised a race of auto-boats.
-The winner was awarded the Harmsworth Trophy.
-Offshore powerboat racing was first recognised as a sport when, in 1904, a race took place from the south-eastern coast England to Calais, France.
-In the United States, the APBA (American Power Boat Association) was formed soon thereafter and the first U.S. recorded race was in 1911, in California.
+In 1903, the Automobile Club of Great Britain and Ireland and its offshoot, the Marine Motor Association, organised a race of auto-boats, with the winner awarded the Harmsworth Trophy.
+Offshore powerboat racing was first recognised as a sport when a race took place in 1904 from the south-eastern coast of England to Calais, France.
+In the United States, the American Power Boat Association (APBA) was formed soon thereafter, with the first recorded U.S. race in 1911 in California.

-The sport increased in popularity over the next few years in the United States, with 10 races being scheduled during the 1917 season.
+The sport increased in popularity over the next few years in the United States, with 10 races scheduled during the 1917 season.
 The sport's growth was disrupted in Europe during World War I.

-Over the period of 1927–35 there was a huge interest in power boat racing in Europe both on sea water and on freshwater rivers and lakes.
-These boats which were described as hydroplanes were powered by Evinrude, Elto, Johnson, Lockwood, and Watermota outboard engines.
+Between 1927 and 1935, there was considerable interest in power boat racing in Europe both on seawater and on freshwater rivers and lakes.
+These boats, described as hydroplanes, were powered by Evinrude, Elto, Johnson, Lockwood, and Watermota outboard engines.